 - Go to My Account to create an online account to sign up for text alerts or emails…or to report an outage.

-- Make sure to have your account number and the last four digits of the primary phone number on the account on hand.
-You’ll need them to verify your account.
+- Use your mobile phone to text “REG” to 46788 (GMPVT).
+Follow the on-screen steps and you’ll be registered in no time.
+Make sure to have your account number and last four digits of the primary phone number on the account handy.
+You may need them to verify your account.

 - We will update you with our estimated restoration time once we’ve assessed the situation